 The School of Arts and Sciences Foundation, Inc.; Stars Education Services, Inc.; Governors Charter Academy; and The Woodville Educational Foundation, Inc. are separate not-for-profit corporations organized pursuant to Chapter 617, Florida Statutes, the Florida Not For Profit Corporation Act, and Section 1002.33, Florida Statutes.
 Imagine-Leon County, LLC is organized as a limited liability company pursuant to Chapter 608, Florida Statutes, the Florida Limited Liability Company Act, and Section 1002.23, Florida Statutes.
 Each charter school operates under a charter approved by its sponsor, the Board.
 A portion of these not-for-profit corporations' funding comes from the District based on their weighted full-time equivalent student membership and the Legislature approved funding for the Board.
-The charter schools are considered to be component units of the District because the District is financially accountable for the charter schools as the District established the charter schools by approval of the charters, which is tantamount to the initial appointment of the charter schools, and there is the potential for the charter schools to impose specific financial burdens on the District.
-In addition, pursuant to the Florida Constitution, charter schools are public schools within the District is responsible for the operation, control and supervision of public schools within the District.
+The charter schools are considered to be component units of the District because the District is financially accountable for the charter schools as the District established the charter schools, and there is the potential for the charter schools to impose specific financial burdens on the District.
+In addition, pursuant to the Florida Constitution, charter schools are public schools within the District.